-A professional photographer based in the Oak Ridge / Knoxville area, with experience photographing a broad array of subject matter, including: portraits, head shots, aspiring models, and food and event photography.
+A professional photographer based in the Oak Ridge / Knoxville area, with a specialty in individual portraits.
+Additionally, I have considerable experience photographing aspiring models, event photography, and food.
 I also photograph fine art landscapes in various locations, selling prints directly from this website (see the new Purchase Prints link above).

 Photography isn't just a job to me - it's my obsession.
-I've been a photographer for most of my life, long before I even realized it.
+I've been a photographer for most of my life, long before I knew it.

-My earliest photo memories stretch back to when I was about 13 years old, and took a 110 pocket camera to summer camp.
-That's the first time I experienced firsthand this marvelous power that can freeze a moment in time, only to be revealed again later on paper.
+My earliest photo memories stretch back to when I was 13 years old, and took a 110 pocket camera to summer camp.
+That's the first time I recall experiencing this marvelous power that can freeze a moment in time, later appearing on paper.
 It was nothing short of magic.
-Of course, film and processing was expensive in those days, so I had to be sparing in the number of shots I took.
+Of course, film and processing was expensive in those days, so there were limits to the number of shots I took.
+Each photo was a financial investment.

 Even without a camera in my hands, from a young age I enjoyed studying the varied ways light fell upon different surfaces.
 Sometimes it was the moon or a streetlight that would make snow crystals sparkle radiantly on a chilly New England winter night.
 The morning after a snowstorm, I always took special delight in observing the snow-laden pines outside my bedroom window reflecting golden morning sunlight against the backdrop of an endless, blue sky.

-I signed up for a photography class as a high school sophomore.
-That was also when I bought my first 35mm SLR - a camera I still own to this day.
+As a high school sophomore, I signed up for a introductory photography class to fulfill an art elective.
+I bought my first 35mm SLR - a camera I still own to this day.
 With permission from my photography teacher, Mrs. Clary, I would stay after hours, experimenting with prints in the school darkroom.
 The majority of my early photos, frankly, weren't very good.
-Undeterred, I kept at it, shooting at least a roll each week.
+Undeterred, I kept at it, shooting at least a roll most weeks for the remainder of high school.
 Looking back at my earliest work I see the gradual improvement of my photographic eye - a process that every lifelong photographer knows never ends.